Cookie Monster Ice Cream

 And while I did not follow through with Hatti’s suggestion for homemade waffle cones, I did give some store-bought cones a little dip-and-sprinkles love.
 I followed my friend Bridget’s advice.
 And can I just say how fun this project is?!

 If you’re looking to add a little more fun to an ice cream party, give this a go.
-Choices of flavors and colors and sprinkles are endless, a project perfectly adaptable to any celebration!
+Choices of flavors and colors and sprinkles are endless – perfectly adaptable to any celebration.

 Homemade ice cream is always a treat, but even more so when colored a fun blue hue, speckled with fresh vanilla bean flavor, and stuffed with cookie dough and Oreos.
 Two scoops, please!